 - Being unable to quit or cut down on codeine use.

-Experiencing even a single codeine overdose strongly indicates the need for substance abuse treatment.
+Experiencing even a single overdose strongly indicates the need for substance abuse treatment.
 Treatment usually begins follows a detox period of a few days, which involves professionally managing the symptoms of withdrawal while addressing any associated medical issues 10.

 Following detox, different treatment options include outpatient or inpatient care.
 Both may involve some combination of medications, individual and group counseling, drug-avoidance training, and long-term recovery strategies.